chongdashu/phaser-spine-characters/README.md

 ### Character Changes

+I detected some naming inconsistencies in some of the files provided in the character pack.
+These were detected by the script `list_assets.py` above.
+The following list specifies which asset files, particularly PNG files, were renamed from the original set in order to maintain a consistent naming convention.

 + In `Pants/Yellow/`: renamed `legYellow_<...>` to `pantsYellow_<...>` for consistency.
 + In `Shirts/White/`: renamed `armWhite_<...>` to `whiteArm_<...>` for consistency.
 + In `Shirts/Yellow/`: renamed `shirtYellow<...>` to `yellowShirt<...>` for consistency.

 ## Included  External Resources

+Thanks to generous folks who have provided many different libraries/tools that have made this project possible.

 ### External Libraries